Csaenz10/Problems-solved-with-R-and-Python/README.md

     # ... with 423 more rows
     ```

 * Create the following plot from `covid_cases_age`.

 ![](R_Problem_2_Files/nueces_new-cases_age-class.png)

 * Recreate the following plot from `covid_cases_age`.
 * Hints:
-  * refer to lecture 8 where we used functions to add day of week and month to a tibble
+  * Refer to lecture 8 where we used functions to add day of week and month to a tibble.
-  * refer to the textbook/web for solution to making error bars, you will need to calculate the mean and sd for each row before initiating the plot
+  * Refer to the textbook/web for solution to making error bars, you will need to calculate the mean and sd for each row before initiating the plot.
-  * search the web for solution to allowing y axes to freely vary depending upon age class
+  * Search the web for solutions to allowing the y axis to freely vary depending upon age class.

 ![](R_Problem_2_Files/nueces_mean-new-cases_day-ageclass.png)

 * There are different numbers of people in the age brackets and thus we might expect more positive cases in some age brackets than others.
-Read in the `Texas_Age_Demographic_Data.csv` file and process it down to a tibble named `nueces_demographics` with just the total number of people in each 20 year age bracket in Nueces county using tidyverse commands.
-The tibble should have 5 rows and 2 columns.
+Read in the `Texas_Age_Demographic_Data.csv` file and process it down to a tibble named `nueces_demographics` with just the total number of people in each 20 year age bracket using tidyverse commands.
 Name the columns `age_class` and `num_people` as follows:

 ```r
 > nueces_demographics